 A DAM system also supports project visibility.
 Metadata makes files easy to find and retrieve.
 An aggregated file version history can capture both a holistic and detail-level view of each project.
 And analytic tools provide insights into how specific assets are performing.

 All of these tools contribute to streamlined, repeatable processes in which stakeholders are aware of deadlines, follow timelines, and are properly engaged.

-Consistency: Getting teams on the same page through repeatable processes reduces opportunities for human error, which ultimately improves brand cohesion across customer touchpoints.
+Consistency.
+Getting teams on the same page through repeatable processes reduces opportunities for human error, which ultimately improves brand cohesion across customer touchpoints.

 DAM systems support efforts to tell a coordinated brand story.
 For example, embed codes allow teams to create once and publish everywhere, or COPE.
-Updates made to files in the DAM system are automatically pushed across web applications and CMS tools where the embed codes live, reducing the time needed to make updates and likelihood for mistakes.
+Updates made to files in the DAM system are automatically pushed across web applications and CMS tools where the embed codes live, reducing the time needed to make updates and the likelihood for mistakes.
 And because content in the DAM system can be accessed anywhere in the world, global teams can pull consistent, on-brand assets to customize for their local marketing materials.
-This helps reduce mis-communications and increase overall productivity.
+This helps reduce miscommunications and increase overall productivity.

 Because workflow automation tools remove friction inherent in the creative process, they help your teams work the way they want to.
 And as a result, your brand is better able to scale with evolving market demands.

 When looking to automate workflows for your team, start by understanding the opportunities within the tools you already use.
 Integrating your tools or incorporating new functionality within your current software helps with adoption and can get you on a new workflow path faster.
-To find out more about integration opportunities within the Widen Collective® or to explore our Workflow tool, contact us today.
+To find out more about integration opportunities within the Widen Collective® or to explore our Workflow tool, today.